Skip to main content

 CalicoNetworkUnavailable=FalseCalicoIsUp

-Timeout: 2 minutes (after which taints are forcibly removed)
+Timeout: 2 minutes (after which the taint is forcibly removed)

-• CNI plugins that manage their own taints
+• CNI plugins that manage their own readiness taints

 Timeouts